 Once you sell your home and lease it back, you are switching from an owner to a renter, and you will no longer be making monthly payments or property investments that contribute to building equity.
 However, you will be able to unlock your home’s current equity and convert it into cash.

+Our sell-and-stay transaction is not a debt product, which means homeowners who choose this option will avoid fees and penalties typical of other home equity unlock products.
 It is important to note that after the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term, ensuring you can enjoy the stability of your home without the financial burden of ownership.

 The best way to find out if Truehold is a good fit for you is to reach out to us!
 Fill out the form below to request a no-obligation home offer.
-Alternatively, you may get in touch with a Truehold Advisor directly at (866) 523-3541 or via email at hello@truehold.com.
+Alternatively, you may get in touch with a Truehold representative directly at (866) 523-3541 or via email at hello@truehold.com.

 Chat with a real person & get an offer for your home within 48 hours.